 The full methodology is public: Bitcoin source-of-funds methodology.

-São Tomé is less than half the floor of every Caribbean CBI program and one-eleventh the cost of El Salvador's Freedom Passport.
-The trade-off is fewer visa-free destinations (~58 versus ~131 for El Salvador) and a slower-tier passport (~rank 74).
-What you get is the lowest entry point in the global CBI market, plus Non-CRS status and CPLP membership for Portugal/Brazil residency pathways.
+São Tomé is less than half the floor of every Caribbean CBI program and one-eleventh the cost of El Salvador’s Freedom Passport.
+The trade-off is fewer visa-free destinations (~58 versus ~132 for El Salvador) and a lower-ranked passport (~rank 76).
+What you get is the lowest entry point in the global CBI market, plus Non-CRS posture (no automatic financial-account exchange under the OECD Common Reporting Standard) and Community of Portuguese-Speaking Countries (CPLP) membership for Portugal/Brazil residency pathways.

 If STP is the right shape for your family, the next step is a confidential call.
 Encrypted.
 No obligation.
 No payment required to start the conversation.